 However, the accuracy of the Newtonian approximation and even of the "effective potential" approach, which have formed the basis of GW predictions for the post-bounce phase so far, is limited.
-Both 1D studies (Baron et al. 1989; Bruenn et al. 2001; Lentz et al. 2012) as well as the recent 2D models of our own group (Müller et al. 2012b) have demonstrated that GR effects have a non-negligible impact on the neutrino emission, the shock position, and the heating conditions in the supernova core.
+Both 1D studies (Baron et al. 1989; Bruenn et al. 2001; Lentz et al. 2012) as well as the recent 2D models of our own group (Müller et al. 2012b) and exploratory GR simulations with simplified transport in 3D (Kuroda et al. 2012) have demonstrated that GR effects have a non-negligible impact on the neutrino emission, the shock position, and the heating conditions in the supernova core.
 It is conceivable that GR affects the GW signal to a similar degree.
-To address this question, we present gravitational waveforms from axisymmetric (2D) general relativistic simulations (using the xCFC approximation of Cordero-Carrión et al. 2009) of the postbounce phase including multi-group neutrino transport for the first time.
+To address this question, we present gravitational waveforms from axisymmetric (2D) general relativistic simulations (using the xCFC approximation of Cordero-Carrión et al. 2009) of the post-bounce phase including multi-group neutrino transport for the first time.
 We compare our results with predictions from Newtonian and pseudo-Newtonian models.
 We discuss the relativistic GW signals of six different progenitors with zero-age main sequence masses ranging from $8.1M{\odot}$ to $27M{\odot}$ (among them five explosion models), part of which have already been studied in Müller et al. (2012b) (paper II) and Müller et al. (2012a).
 For a $15M{\odot}$ star, two simulations using the Newtonian approximation and the effective potential approach provide the basis for diagnosing GR effects and for working out the reason of systematic differences where possible.
 We also consider a $15M{\odot}$ model with slightly simplified neutrino rates from Müller et al. (2012b).
+Although the models analyzed in this paper represent the state-of-the-art in 2D corecollapse supernova simulations with energy-dependent neutrino transport, we emphasize that the quest towards better explosion models - ultimately from 3D GR simulations - is continuing apace.
+For an overview of the current status, the remaining uncertainties of the current generation of models, and future directions in the field the reader should refer to Müller et al. (2012b) as well as recent review articles (Janka 2012; Janka et al. 2012; Kotake et al. 2012; Burrows 2012).

 Our paper is structured as follows: In Section 2, we briefly summarize the numerical methods and the model setup, which is laid out in greater detail in Müller et al. (2010, 2012b, paper I and II).
 In Section 3, we describe the methods used for extracting and analyzing the gravitational wave signals.
-The wave signals produced during the different phases of the post-bounce evolution - the early phase of shock propagation and prompt postshock convection, the steady-state accretion phase, and the explosion phase - are discussed in Section 4 on the basis of two exemplary explosion models.
+The wave signals produced during the different phases of the post-bounce evolution - the early phase of shock propagation and prompt post-shock convection, the steady-state accretion phase, and the explosion phase - are discussed in Section 4 on the basis of two exemplary explosion models.
 The dependence of the gravitational wave emission on the progenitor model is discussed separately in Section 5.
 Finally, we summarize the most salient features of our relativistic waveforms in Section 6.
-Important technical issues relied upon in our paper, such as the derivation of a modified GW quadrupole formula, analytic expressions for the GW signal produced by an aspherical shock front, and the Brunt-Väisälä (buoyancy) frequency in GR are treated in Appendices A, B and C.
+Important technical issues relied upon in our paper, such as the derivation of a modified GW quadrupole formula, analytic expressions for the GW signal produced by an aspherical shock front, and the Brunt-Väisälä (buoyancy) frequency in GR are treated in Appendices A, B and C. Note that different from the rest of the paper we use geometrical units (c = G = 1)in the Appendix.